All three new iPhones will launch on time in September (but in only three colors), says analyst

 There’s been no shortage of rumors this summer that one or more of Apple’s new iPhones would be delayed due to component supply shortages.
 But a new report from KGI Securities analyst Ming-Chi Kuo (who receives supply chain leaks about upcoming iPhones) says all three of the new iPhones will launch as planned in September.

-Kuo says all three of the new phones–possibly called the iPhone 7s, iPhone 7s Plus, and iPhone 8–will come in only three colors–gold, black, and silver.
-The iPhone 7 came in those colors plus rose gold and two shades of black.
+Kuo says the new phones–possibly called the iPhone 7s, iPhone 7s Plus, and iPhone 8–will come in only three colors–gold, black, and silver.
+The iPhone 7 came in those colors, plus rose gold and two shades of black.

 iPhone 8 (encased) pic.twitter.com/9LpARCAML2